muqiuhan/xfri-theme/VSCode/autumn-light-theme/README.md

 # INTRODUCTION
+Pure white theme, like the clouds floating in the sky.
-This is the VSCode branch of the Autumn Theme theme series
+This is the VSCode branch of the Autumn Theme theme series.

 # PREVIEW